Castle Mona

-Castle Mona is a former private residence and hotel in Douglas, Isle of Man.
-The house was built between 1803 and 1804 for John Murray, 4th Duke of Atholl in his capacity as the Isle of Man's Governor General.
-Before 1850 Queen Victoria proposed buying it as a more suitable royal residence than Osborne House.
+Castle Mona is a former private residence later used as a hotel in Douglas, Isle of Man.
+The house was built between 1803 and 1804 for the 4th Duke of Atholl during his term as Governor of the Isle of Man.
+Before 1850, Queen Victoria proposed buying it as a more suitable royal residence than Osborne House.

+After the hotel closed the building fell into disrepair, and subsequent to further disuse was sold at auction in 2018.
+In 2022 works were undertaken to demolish modern additions to the listed structure housing the bowling alley, nightclub and accommodation.